No Fires - Fire Danger Extreme - No Fuego

 Wild Pig Impacts

-Because wild pigs are not native to Pinnacles National Monument, their behavior alters the natural processes that occur in the park.
+Because wild pigs are not native to Pinnacles National Park, their behavior alters the natural processes that occur in the park.
 This behavior has been shown to have a negative impact on the plants, animals, and soil.

 Rooting by pigs disturbs natural plant communities by destroying native species.
 The soil is uplifted by this rooting behavior, causing it to dry in the heat of summer.
 Plants have to work harder to find water and their chances for survival are decreased.
 Areas that once had native plants become susceptible to the establishment of exotic plants.
 These exotic species compete with native plants for available space, ultimately compromising the natural order of the plant community.
 Pigs also consume large amounts of fruits, nuts, and seeds, which decreases the ability of new plants to germinate.